ParasJmail/React/3Adding_interactivity/Responding_To_Events/updatingobjectsinstate/README.md

             * And render this component again

         Notice how the red dot now follows your pointer when you touch or hover over the preview area: TreatStateCorrect.js

+    Copying objects with the spread syntax

+        In the previous example, the position object is always created fresh from the current cursor position.
+But often, you will want to include existing data as a part of the new object you’re creating.
+For example, you may want to update only one field in a form, but keep the previous values for all other fields.

+        These input fields don’t work because the onChange handlers mutate the state: CopyObjects.js

+        For example, this line mutates the state from a past render:

+            person.firstName = e.target.value;

+        The reliable way to get the behavior you’re looking for is to create a new object and pass it to setPerson.
+But here, you want to also copy the existing data into it because only one of the fields has changed:

+            setPerson({
+                firstName: e.target.value, // New first name from the input
+                lastName: person.lastName,
+                email: person.email
+            });

+        You can use the ... object spread syntax so that you don’t need to copy every property separately.

+            setPerson({
+                ...person, // Copy the old fields
+                firstName: e.target.value // But override this one });

+        Now the form works!

+        Notice how you didn’t declare a separate state variable for each input field.
+For large forms, keeping all data grouped in an object is very convenient—as long as you update it correctly!